singnet/agi-faucet/README.md

-# AGI Faucet
+# AGIX Faucet

-## How to receive AGI tokens in testnet
+## How to receive AGIX tokens in testnet
-Login using your GitHub account and input the Ethereum address where you want to receive the AGI token.
+Login using your GitHub account and input the Ethereum address where you want to receive the AGIX token.
-You can request 1 AGI token every 24 hours.
+You can request 1 AGIX token every 24 hours.

-- Symbol `AGI`
+- Symbol `AGIX`
 - Decimals `8`

 ### Token contracts for each testnet